Frequently Asked Questions

 How do I find out when my club ends?

-Well, ideally you'll have written that down when you signed up!
-But if not, club dates are explained on the day-of-week pages for each club session.
+Club dates are explained on the pages for each club session.
 To see how to access this via the menu, click here.
 Towards the end of each session, dates will also be posted on that session's summary page.

 What if a club meeting is missed?

 If our club instructor misses a meeting, we will notify you by email, at the address provided on the club signup form.
-If we give you more than 24 hours notice, you can decide if you want to send your child and pay the daily fee for that day.
-If we aren't able to give 24 hours notice, then we will not charge a daily fee.
+If we let you know the day before, you can decide if you want to send your child and pay the daily fee for that day.
+If we aren't able to let you now until the day of, we will not charge a daily fee if your child still attends.
 We will attempt to make up any missed club meetings, details to be communicated by email.